aws-samples/amazon-serverless-datalake-workshop/instructions.md

 # Join and relationalize data with AWS Glue

-In previous sections we looked how to work with semi-structured datasets to make it easily querable and consumable.
+In previous sections we looked at how to work with semi-structured datasets to make it easily queryable and consumable.
 In real world hardly anyone works with just one dataset.
 Normally you would end up working with multiple datasets from various datasources having different schemas.
-In this exerise we will see how you can leverage AWS Glue to join different datasets to load, transform, and rewrite data in AWS S3 so that it can easily and efficiently be queried and analyzed.
+In this exercise we will see how you can leverage AWS Glue to join different datasets to load, transform, and rewrite data in AWS S3 so that it can easily and efficiently be queried and analyzed.
 You will work with `useractivity` and `userprofile` datasets, the table definitions for which were created in previous section

 ### Create AWS Glue job